Polyaspartic Acid (PASP) Benefits

 Below are just a few benefits of polyaspartic acid:

-- Biodegradability means the chemistry won't persist in the environment for an extended period of time
+- Biodegradability means the chemistry won't persist in the environment for an extended period of time.
+Per OECD 301 testing, to be deemed readily biodegradable, it must achieve at least 60% biodegradation within 30 days, which PASP and its salts meet.

 - Multifunctionality (i.e., potentially eliminate the need to hold multiple chemistries in inventory)